caligosec/audit-findings/README.md

 Recommendation: Make sure the code won’t fail in case the token’s decimals are more than 18

 Major severity finding from https://lnkd.in/digeFy6Z

+## Error codes of Compound’s Comptroller.enterMarket, Comptroller.exitMarket are not checked

+Compound’s enterMarket/exitMarket functions return an error code instead of reverting in case of failure.
+DeFi Saver smart contracts never check for the error codes returned from Compound smart contracts.

+Recommendation: Caller contract should revert in case the error code is not 0

+Major severity finding from https://lnkd.in/dYW_tYGt